GuillaumeGomez/Stacktrace/README.md

 A little code which allows to display stacktrace if your program crash.

+On Linux :

-To compile on linux (with gcc), please use this command :
+To compile on linux (with gcc), please compile with those 2 options :

+-g -rdynamic

+For example :

-gcc -g -rdynamic ./main.c -o test
+gcc -g -rdynamic main.c -o test

+On Windows :

 Under windows, the program needs to be linked to Dbghelp.lib